 The rewards program includes both bonus points and points earned on everyday purchases.

-The card gets a lot of attention for its 60,000 bonus points.
-Here’s how it works.
-If you spend $4,000 within your first 3 months of opening your account, Chase will give you 60,000 rewards points.
+The card gets a lot of attention for its welcome bonus points.
+Here’s how it works: Earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
+That's $750 when you redeem through Chase Ultimate Rewards®.

-Normally these points would be worth $600 (1 cent per point).
+Normally these points would be worth 1 cent each.
 If you use the points for travel through Chase Ultimate Rewards, however, you get a 25% bonus.
-This effectively increases the value of the 60,000 points to $.
-This is one of the largest signup bonuses available on any credit card.
+This effectively increases the value of the points making it one of the largest signup bonuses available on any credit card.

 Now to the Fine Print.
 This bonus is not available to those who have received a bonus from a Sapphire card in the past 48 months.
 Here's the fine print from Chase: